twkisner/KN6Q.org/README.md

 Ghost Theme for KN6Q.org (forked from Odin and Casper)
 ![Ghost version](https://img.shields.io/badge/Ghost-1.x.x-brightgreen.svg?style=flat-square)

-**KN6Q.org Theme** is a very simple fork of the Ghost theme [Odin](https://github.com/h4t0n/odin) , which itself was a fork from the old version of Casper (pre-Casper 2.0).
+**KN6Q.org Theme** is a very simple fork of the Ghost theme [Odin](https://github.com/h4t0n/odin), which itself was a fork from the old version of [Casper](https://github.com/TryGhost/Casper/) (before Casper 2.0).

 ## Intro
 The current release version of Odin (1.3.0) is not fully compatable with Ghost 1.x.x, and I believe the author is probably no longer supporting it (and the demo webpage is down).
-This fork makes the theme run clean (no errors) in the theme activation of Ghost 1.17.0+ (probably all versions of Ghost 1.x.x).
+This fork fixes the theme to run clean (no errors) in the theme activation of Ghost 1.17.0+ (probably all versions of Ghost 1.x.x).
 Not sure what if any problems the activations errors cause when using Odin 1.3.0, but this avoids any issues.

 Also, I depricated the Odin favicons in favor of using the favicons now built into the Ghost platform.